 The 2030 Agenda for Sustainable Development with its 17 goals forms a global frame of reference regarding the three inextricably-linked dimensions of the economy, the environment and society.
+Targeted primarily at disadvantaged and marginalised communities, the SDGs aim to create a fairer, healthier and more peaceful world.
 Switzerland recognises the 2030 Agenda as an important orientation framework.
 Although it is not a legally binding, it provides a mechanism for setting domestic and foreign policy objectives and forming opinions.
 It also serves as a frame of reference for digital foreign policy (see ‘Digital foreign policy’).

 The latest generation technology standard for mobile communications, developed to offer faster connection and response times.
 The fifth-generation standard for mobile communications (5G) combines three innovations: higher transmission speed, lower latency, and network virtualisation, which allows for the creation of virtual networks of varying quality on existing physical network infrastructures.
 This allows innovations such as direct control of industrial processes, but also poses new network security challenges.